 O'Neill National Theater Institute

 This intensive theater program offers students a unique opportunity to study acting, directing, playwriting, movement and voice, and design in a conservatory setting.
 Students are immersed in theater studies; classes take place seven days a week!
-Students typically take educational excursions to train with professional theater companies in Stratford-upon-Avon, England or St. Petersburg or Moscow, Russia.
+Students typically take educational excursions to train with professional theater company in London.

 Additional information available at O'Neill National Theater Institute.

 Climenhaga 027, 717.776.2511 Ext.
 2575

 Experiential Learning Initiative - ELI

 All Messiah approved semester-long, off-campus programs are approved and designed to meet the requirements for the Experiential Learning Initiative (ELI).
 To learn more about the process, please explore the ELI Off-Campus Study Information Page.

 - Students will complete all of the Experiential Learning Initiative (ELI) requirements that are a part of this program.

 Since studying off-campus for a semester is a privilege, please note the following implications of being place on probation at Messiah College: